bearlytools/claw/README.md

 | ClawUnmarshal       | 5,413,490  | 221     | 328     | 6         |
 | ClawUnmarshalPooled | 4,671,649  | 254     | 218     | 4         |

-Pooling is slower, but avoid allocations. `Cap'n Proto` can do pooling as well, but it greatly decreases performance in these benchmarks.
-I imagine overall it also adds to speed by avoid GC pauses.
+Pooling is slower, but avoids allocations. `Cap'n Proto` can do pooling as well, but it greatly decreases performance in these benchmarks.
+I imagine overall it would add speed by avoid GC pauses.

 ### vs FlatBuffers